ElDuke717/The-Job-Search/README.md

-# Getting Started with Create React App
+# Job Search Graphing App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with Visx and G3 graphing software.

+It's a fun visualizer of metrics of the job search.

 ## Available Scripts